-- a) Conduct a community-wide greenhouse gas emissions inventory and set a target for reduction. - b) Continue to benchmark municipal building energy use and invest in efficiency upgrades. - c) Continue to upgrade the municipal vehicle fleet to include alternative fuel and electric vehicles. - d) Track and set fuel reduction goals for the municipal vehicle fleet. - e) Identify priority areas and needed infrastructure for installation of additional electric car charging stations community-wide.
-(EV) - f) Continue to promote and fund the Energy Smart energy efficiency programs, with an emphasis on installing improvements for low income residents. - g) Promote and provide incentives for WaterSense products.
+- a) Conduct a community-wide greenhouse gas emissions inventory and set a target for reduction. - b) Continue to benchmark municipal building energy use and invest in efficiency upgrades. - c) Continue to upgrade the municipal vehicle fleet to include alternative fuel and electric vehicles. - d) Track and set fuel reduction goals for the municipal vehicle fleet. - e) Identify priority areas and needed infrastructure for installation of additional electric car charging stations community-wide. - f) Continue to promote and fund the Energy Smart energy efficiency programs, with an emphasis on installing improvements for low income residents.